IK Pegasi

 IK Pegasi (or HR 8210) is a binary star system in the constellation Pegasus.
 It is just luminous enough to be seen with the unaided eye, at a distance of about 154 light years from the Solar System.

 The primary (IK Pegasi A) is an A-type main-sequence star that displays minor pulsations in luminosity.
 It is categorized as a Delta Scuti variable star and it has a periodic cycle of luminosity variation that repeats itself about 22.9 times per day.
 Its companion (IK Pegasi B) is a massive white dwarf—a star that has evolved past the main sequence and is no longer generating energy through nuclear fusion.
-They orbit each other every 21.7 days with an average separation of about 31 million kilometres, or 19 million miles, or 0.21 astronomical units (AU).
+They orbit each other every 21.7 days with an average separation of about 31 million kilometres or 0.21 astronomical units (AU).
 This is smaller than the orbit of Mercury around the Sun.